12 Ways Smoking Cigarettes Ruins Your Looks

 You’ll develop age spots

 Smoking has long been linked to the development of skin cancer, but studies also suggest that smokers are more likely to develop visible age spots.
 Smoking weakens skin and deprives it of necessary nutrients.
-Here are ways you can fade age spots at home.

 Your nails will turn yellow